Explainer: What is Snapchat?

 Update: The group chat features are now available in the Friend page.

-The latest update from Snapchat includes a new location sharing feature.
+Snapchat also includes a new location sharing feature.
 Snap Map allows you to see where your Snapchat contacts are, share your current location and view Snaps from nearby-Snapchat users or users at a specific event or location.
 The location sharing feature is available to users around the world.
 For information on updating privacy settings on Snap Map go to: webwise.ie/parents/snap-map/

 Get advice and information on how to help manage your child’s safety on Snapchat here: webwise.ie/parents/snapchat-safety/